Get out! Have fun! Enjoy the best New Jersey Fall Activities

 Did you know that Atlantic City has over 60 murals?
 I have traveled into Atlantic City quite often attending events and finding things to do in Atlantic City with kids and I can not believe I did not know that.
 I mean sure I knew there were a few Atlantic City murals, but I had no idea there were murals up and down nearly every street in Atlantic City.

 A month into the pandemic, when most things were still closed, I was determined to get out of the house and find something to do with my boys.
 That’s when I discovered Atlantic City murals.
-I spent the next week creating a Self Guided Atlantic City Murals Tour than you can do by car or bike.
+I spent the next week creating a Self Guided Atlantic City Murals Tour that you can do by car or bike.
 New murals are being added all the time.

 Hike at a New Jersey State Park

-Was there a New Jersey State Park you wanted to get to this summer but couldn’t because it was always filled to capacity.
+Was there a New Jersey State Park you wanted to get to this summer but couldn’t because it was always filled to capacity?
 Try now.
-With less families visiting from out of the area and the park beaches starting to close it may be easier to get into that park.
+With fewer families visiting from out of the area and the park beaches starting to close it may be easier to get into that park.

-After sitting on a beach to watch the waves, hiking is my second all time favorite outdoor activity in New Jersey.
+After sitting on a beach to watch the waves, hiking is my second all-time favorite outdoor activity in New Jersey.
 We have so many hiking trails in New Jersey, but I usually prefer hiking at New Jersey State Parks.
-Not only are the trails usually marked out well, there’s also park rangers available should I run into a problem.
+Not only are the trails usually marked out well, there are also park rangers available should I run into a problem.
 Plus you don’t usually need to worry about where to park or use the bathroom.

 Hang out with the animals at the Funny Farm